 Do Venture Capitalists Stifle Competition?

 We find that common ownership leads venture capital (VC) firms to stifle competition among startups, but only in limited circumstances.
 Our evidence is from pharmaceutical startups, where common ownership is widespread: 39% of startups share a VC with a close competitor.
-After a startup sees a close competitor make progress on a new drug project, the startup is less likely to advance its own project, and less likely to obtain VC funding, if the two startups share a common VC.
-These anticompetitive effects, however, are concentrated in markets with few competitors, VCs with larger equity stakes, and projects with similar technologies.
+We examine how a startup responds after seeing a competitor make progress on a closely related drug project.
+If the two startups share a common VC, the lagging startup is less likely to advance its own project and obtain VC funding, which reduces competition between the startups.
+These anticompetitive effects, however, are limited to markets with few competitors, VCs with larger equity stakes, competing projects with similar technologies, and early-stage projects.

 Keywords: venture capital, common ownership, competition, healthcare